Skip to content

 Beyond formal training, I continually study topics that deepen my understanding of the human experience, neurodivergence, psychology, sociology, and the ways we find meaning in our lives.

-"Know all the theories, master all the techniques, but as you touch a human soul be just another human soul. " - C.G Jung
+"Know all the theories, master all the techniques, but as you touch a human soul be just another human soul. " - C.G.
+Jung

 I provide virtual counselling across Ontario